-Are you the type of investor who gets worried or panics whenever the stock market drops by three percent a day?
-If you are, it is time you stop looking at your investment portfolio on a daily basis.
+Are you the type of investor who gets worried or panics whenever the stock markets decline by three percent or more in a single day?
+If you are, it is time to stop looking at your investment portfolio on a daily basis.
 After all, investment fortunes are made over the long run and not overnight.

-With this knowledge in mind, you can probably buy during the period of low prices and sell at higher levels.
-Repeating this process every month should provide you with ever-increasing wealth as long as your buying and selling does not affect the hypothetical market gyrations.
+With this knowledge in mind, you can probably buy during periods when prices are low and sell at higher levels.
+Repeating this process every month should provide you with ever-increasing wealth as long as your buying and selling does not affect the hypothetical market fluctuations.

 Unfortunately, markets do not follow these patterns in reality.
-Attempting to ‘time’ buying and selling decisions in the short-term is risky, and something that very few professional investors manage to do successfully on a regular basis.
-This is because markets are unpredictable – they can rise gradually over a number of days before suddenly falling and losing the previous gains (see chart below).
-Unexpected news, either specific to one company or the economy as a whole, can significantly influence stock prices in the short-term.
-Psychological factors such as a change in risk appetite due to fear or greed can also affect markets over the short-term.
-In the chart below, you can see the volatility of the FBM KLCI Index over the past 20 years.
+Attempting to ‘time’ buying and selling decisions in the short term is a risky activity, and something that very few professional investors manage to do successfully on a regular basis.
+This is because market movements can be volatile (Figure 1).
+Unexpected news, either specific to one company or the economy as a whole, can significantly influence stock prices in the short term.
+Meanwhile, psychological factors such as a change in risk appetite due to fear or greed can also affect market activities.

 Looking Past Short-Term Volatility for Long-Term Gains

-Due to the volatility in the markets, many experts advise investors to take a long-term view for their investments.
+Due to the volatility in the equity markets, many experts advise investors to take a long-term view of their equity investments.
 This is because a longer time frame is needed for companies to grow their businesses.
-In addition, research shows that, historically, the longer you stay invested, the less likely you will lose money and the higher the possibility of making a profit.
-Profits of well-managed companies will continue to grow with time and be able to withstand short-term periods of cyclical weaknesses.
+Well-managed companies generally continue to grow with time and are able to ride through short-term periods of cyclical weakness.

 Market Volatility Presents Investment Opportunities

-Therefore, in the current market volatility, think rationally and keep your emotions in check.
-As long as you have a long-term horizon, view the short-term weakness as a potential opportunity for investing at attractive prices.
+Therefore, during periods of volatile market conditions, investors are advised to remain calm, think rationally and keep their emotions in check.
+As long as you have a long-term investment horizon, short-term market volatility can be used as a potential opportunity to invest at attractive prices.